comp6062/arm64-automatic1111/README.md

 If `CyberRealistic_V7.0_FP16.safetensors` becomes corrupted or partially downloaded, A1111 may show safetensors errors.

-You may safely remove the broken file with:
+Remove the broken file with:

 ```bash
 rm ~/stable-diffusion-webui/models/Stable-diffusion/CyberRealistic_V7.0_FP16.safetensors
 ```

-This does not affect normal operation when using the Realistic Vision inpainting model.

 ---